Construction of exact refinements for the two-dimensional hierarchical B-spline de Rham complex: Numerical Results

-where \(\boldvec{n}\) is the outward unit normal to the boundary of \(\domain\).
 It is well known that the eigenvalue solutions satisfy \(\omega^2 = m^2+n^2\) with \(m,n \in \{0,1,\dots\}\).
 Once again, no harmonic vector fields are expected due to the topology of the domain.
 We will also solve this problem on two distinct meshes, see \Cref{fig:maxwell-example}, to highlight how spurious harmonic vector fields can alter the solution in subtler ways than before.

 After discretizing the relevant weak form, we wish to find \(\omega_h \in \mathbb{R}\) and \(\vectrial_h \in \hbspace^{1}_{L}, \vectrial_h \not = \boldvec{0},\) such that